 “City National is proud to be partnering with United Way of Southern Nevada and its COVID-19 Heroes campaign,” said Paul Stowell, Nevada regional executive of City National Bank.
 “The real heroes of this pandemic are the first responders and healthcare professionals who are on the frontlines helping those people and families affected by this terrible disease.
 It will take the support of every Nevadan and every business to help us recover from one of worst health and economic crisis this country and world has ever faced.
 As Gandhi said, we need to be the change we want to see in the world.”

-UWSN Emergency Assistance and Community Needs Fund
+About the UWSN Emergency Assistance and Community Needs Fund

 Through the support of the Nevada Attorney General, NV Energy, Bank of America, the Wells Fargo Foundation, Barclays, Charles Schwab, Washington Federal Bank, Target, Las Vegas Billboards, United Way Worldwide, Bank of Nevada, City National Bank, US Bank, Homie, Vegas Golden Knights Foundation, State Bar of Nevada Gaming Law, Korte Construction, CenturyLink, Las Vegas Review-Journal, Paccar 100 Women Who Care, Kichler, Dutch Brothers, Deloitte, MASCO Corporation, and Noah Gragson Racing.
 United Way of Southern Nevada launched the UWSN Emergency Assistance and Community Needs Fund.
-With over 30 years of experience in distributing emergency funding, help will be available through who are experienced in providing direct service assistance.
+With over 30 years of experience in distributing emergency funding, help will be available through nonprofit organizations who are experienced in providing direct service assistance.
 To ensure accountability of the distribution of funds, UWSN is following the same stringent guidelines it utilizes for the administration of Emergency Food and Shelter Program (EFSP) funds through Federal Emergency Management Agency (FEMA).
 To ensure all donated funds are distributed to needs resulting from the COVID-19 virus and this state of emergency, Bank of America is covering all of their administrative fees and underwriting expenses related to the Emergency Assistance and Community Needs Fund account so that 100% of the donations go to local needs.